-King Ranch Chicken Casserole is made from scratch with no “cream-of” soups!
+This recipe for King Ranch Chicken Casserole is made from scratch with no “cream-of” soups!
 Layers of corn tortillas, a rich and flavorful sauce, chicken and cheese make up this famous Texas casserole.

 Today, bloggers and readers alike remember this casserole much more fondly than in the 1980’s when Texas Monthly described it as “bland – but there when you need it.”
 The classic casserole had another resurgence in 2020.

-Traditional Flavor without "Cream-of" Soups
+No "Cream-of" Soups

+After many years of working in clinical dietetics, I often think of my patients when developing recipes.
 Rather than cutting out all the foods someone loves, I prefer to think, how can we make the foods someone loves more closely fit their prescribed eating pattern?
 I hope y’all find this Texas favorite nourishing for the body and soul.

-- Butter and Oil – I prefer the ratio of 1:1 butter to oil, but you can use all butter or all oil.
+- Butter and Oil: I prefer the ratio of 1:1 butter to oil, but you can use all butter or all oil.

-- ½ large white or yellow onion
+- Onion: white or yellow

-- 1 large Bell Pepper – green or red
+- Bell Pepper – green or red

-- 1 large Jalapeno
+- Jalapeno

-- Minced Garlic
+- Garlic

-- Chicken Broth – can substitute Water + 1 Tbsp.
+- Chicken Broth: can substitute Water + 1 Tbsp.
 Better than Chicken Bouillion

-- Milk – 2% or Whole
+- Milk: 2% or Whole

-- Rotel (Diced tomatoes with green chiles) – can substitute fire-roasted diced tomatoes
+- Rotel (Diced tomatoes with green chiles): can substitute fire-roasted diced tomatoes

-- Mushrooms – I use canned stems and pieces.
+- Mushrooms: I use canned stems and pieces.

 - Yellow Corn Tortillas for the most traditional flavor

-- Chicken – Traditionally made with meat from one whole chicken.
+- Chicken:Traditionally made with meat from one whole chicken.
 You can also use rotisserie chicken.
-I usually keep Tex-Mex Chicken Thighs in the freezer for use in recipes like this.
+Tex-Mex Chicken Thighs or oven-roasted split chicken breast would work in this casserole.

-- Shredded Cheese – Can use a blend of cheddar and monterrey jack.
+- Shredded Cheese: Can use a blend of cheddar and monterrey jack.
 If you would like to reduce calories in this recipe, reduce to 2 cups of cheese by omitting the cheese on the second layer.

-Three Layer King Ranch Chicken
+Three Layer Casserole

 The more tortillas you use, the more structure this casserole will have.
 Some people prefer it this way, while others like myself, like it a little more “soupy”.